beanno1116/TaskboardApp/README.md

 ## WEModal Branch

 3/31/2024 Add a new modal component to the app.
 Wired it up to the user menu drop down from the top left.
 It will show the profile edit form and the settings form.
+4/14/2024 updated the Profile Menu and form as well as started to build controllers for the main components that will be used.
+That way a component has a controller to update the view to seperate concerns

 ## Add Testing Branch